 The legs are (horribly) redone but check out the torso.
 The back is shaped the same, and RSF has this weird hump on his right hip (his right, your left), where Sigma's belt is.
 And they tried to close the legs up a bit, but couldn't be arsed to adjust the hips which account for Sigma's legs being spread out, so RSF's thigh is almost as big around as his torso.
 There's a chance I'm wrong but I'm not in the mood to give them the benefit of the doubt.
 Come to think of it, RSF is red and has white shoulder pads, and the X5 Sigma kicks off the fight by tossing a cape aside, frequently teleports with his arms crossed, and is called Psycho Sigma.
 I wouldn't be too surprised if RSF is a swipe of an M. Bison sprite Sigma himself is based on.

 I looked through a video to get a shot of the guy's head (easier said than done because the player keeps knocking everything off-screen) and what the shit am I looking at.
 This is the horseshit you get when you're more concerned with sprite size than petty nonsense like "anatomy" and "flow of movement" and "gesture."
 Red Spandex Fucker's body is curving backwards, and then his head awkwardly juts forward, adding to the effect that it's pasted over somebody else's torso.
+What did the artist reference for the squatting RSFs, a Stretch Armstrong doll?
 And good lord, the boob floppery on Yoga Jockstrap Lady.
 Does the artist think women have two flaccid dicks coming out of their collarbone?
 Why does her foot turn into a giant nail that doesn't even line up with her ankle?
 And what is that gnarled claw she calls a hand?
 Actually, what is wrong with the hands in this game overall?
 I know hands are one of the hardest things to get right in art, but how do you fuck it up in pixel art this bad?

 I'm going to end this, fittingly, on Paprium's final boss, Bishop.
 The Tweeter claims he's based on Shigen from The Last Blade, but uh...

 What the fuck is this thing supposed to be?
 A Stand?
 Damn, I feel bad for whatever poor sap's fighting spirit made manifest is Slimer pumped full of steroids with a cow pat on his face.
-Now, a super-jacked ghost could work if it had a strong gesture and silhouette, unlike this uninspired bullshit.
+Now, a super-jacked ghost could work if it had a strong gesture and silhouette, unlike this uninspired bullshit with mismatched angles and lines of movement.
 And why is the hand so small and stumpy in the second image?
 Then you get to the face, which is laughable with the goofy mouth and cute little bunny nose.
 I was also trying to figure why it had pajama legs sticking out the side of its head, then realized that's Ba-Ba's feet, doing the Totally-Not-Kuuenzan.